-Promoting a Healthy KY Contest
+Promoting a Healthy Kentucky Contest

-- Awards will be given for the most creative way to promote health issues. - 1st place Plaque, 2nd and 3rd will receive certificates - Projects should be completed by December 1st of each year and Entries must be submitted by March 1st of each year.
+- Awards will be given for the most creative way to promote health issues. - 1st place receives a plaque; 2nd and 3rd will receive certificates. - Projects should be completed by December 1 of each year.
+Entries must be submitted by March 1 of each year.